 If you’re ready to commit to They Ask, You Answer mastery, you first need to make sure you have the right people in the right seats.
 IMPACT recommends having both a content manager and a videographer on staff to handle the increased content production load.

 This is a crucial early step.
-It’s hard to really get started with They Ask, You Answer before you’re at least got a content manager on your team.
+It’s nearly impossible to get started with They Ask, You Answer before you’ve at least got a content manager on your team.